polar-gliders-operations/air-sea-interactions/saturation_vapour_pressure_functions/README.md

 ## Context

 - There are 13 formulations for the vapour pressure function (hereinafter referred to as $es$) in AirSeaFluxCode.
-The default formualtion is Buck2.
+The default formulation is Buck2.
 - In the AirSeaFluxCode reference paper (Biri et al. 2023) they report the impact of the 12 alternative formulations for $es$ in comparison to the default one for the S88 parameterization.
 Some significant effect are reported.
 - Given that the COARE 3.5 (C35) parameterization is the one widely use in our flux focus group, we focus on this parameterization and investigate if we also observe some significant effect in relation to the change of $e_s$ formulation.
 - The data use to conduct the investigation are ship data from the TARSAN cruise which took place in 2022.